emilyylin/copepilot/README.md

 ## My oversight
 I use CBT thought records regularly to work through spirals and stuck thoughts.
 They help, but on paper, its easy to lose patterns, avoid follow up, and stop short of real progress and reflection.
-After demoing, I noticed something that reflects my own habits -- the app stops right before the most important part!!
+After demoing, I noticed something that reflects my own habits: the app stops right before the most important part.
 It identifies thinking patterns, but doesn’t yet guide users through creating a balanced interpretation, re-rating emotion, or planning a next step.
-I am building that next to complete the loop (and to make the reflection actually stick).
+I am building that now to complete the loop and to make the reflection actually stick.

 ## Features & Functionality
 - Thought record form following CBT structure (situation, thought, emotion, behavior)